MAOMislive/Activity-Selection-Problem/README.md

 # Things that is asked as OUTPUT:
 * Make a list of courses inputed in name-start-finish manner.
 * Each task will have a name that will be a character like a, b, c etc. The output will print the courses sequencially that are selected.
 Also, select the courses that has more duration and also take the maximum no. of courses.
-* Lastly, calculate the profit that he will earn if he takes the outputed courses.
+* Lastly, calculate the revenue that he will earn if he takes the outputed courses.

 # Examples
 * Input: